tushar-sharma/tushar-sharma.github.io/_posts/2022-04-15-do-you-have-triskaidekaphobia.md

 ></iframe><br>

 Why was the floor 13<sup>th</sup> missing?
 It's purely a business decision.
 13 percent of Americans in a 2007 Gallup poll said that it would bother them to stay in a room on 13 floors in a hotel[^usa-poll].
 In 2015, an NYC housing data firm called CityReality released that only 9% of all apartment buildings in NYC had 13th floor[^nyc].
-Airlines also don't have 13<sup>th</sup> row
+Many airlines like Air France, Lufthansa,Iberia and Ryanair are some of the airlines that don’t have row number 13[^airline].

 There's also a rather cute word to describe a fear of number 13 called **triskaidekaphobia**.
 I am an empiricist.
 I believe that all hypotheses must be tested against observations.
 So for me to fear number 13 , I have to be convinced not by any religious book or folklore but by data buttressed with empirical evidence.